Navigation

 • They possess strong visual memory for topography

 A racing pigeon released from an unfamiliar location hundreds or even thousands of kilometers away can traverse mountains and rivers to accurately return to its home loft.
 This seemingly magical navigational ability has fascinated humans since ancient times.
-Modern scientific research is gradually unveiling the mystery of this innate talent, revealing that pigeons do not rely on a single sense but possess a complex multi-modal navigation system, akin to a built-in biological version of an "integrated navigation unit."
+Modern scientific research is gradually unveiling the mystery of this innate talent, revealing that pigeons do not rely on a single sense but possess a complex multi-modal navigation system, akin to a built-in biological version of an "integrated navigation unit.">

 Core Mechanism One: Sensing Earth's Magnetic Field – The Innate "Biological Compass"

 This is one of the core navigation mechanisms widely accepted by the scientific community.
 Research suggests that racing pigeons can perceive subtle variations in the intensity, direction, and inclination of Earth's magnetic field.
 The geomagnetic field is not uniformly distributed; its characteristics change with geographic location.
 Pigeons may possess special "magnetoreceptors" within their bodies.
 Mainstream hypotheses link these receptors to iron-containing cells in the inner ear or cryptochrome proteins in the visual system.
-By sensing these magnetic gradients, pigeons seem to carry an invisible "global magnetic map," allowing them to judge their relative方位 and approximate distance from home.
+By sensing these magnetic gradients, pigeons seem to carry an invisible "global magnetic map," allowing them to judge their relative position and approximate distance from home.
 This ability enables them to maintain a generally correct direction even on cloudy days or in the absence of obvious ground references.

 DisclaimerThe content provided on this website is for informational purposes only and does not constitute investment, breeding, or medical advice.
 All data is cited from public sources.
 AviQ is not responsible for the accuracy of the data or any losses incurred from the use of this information.
+If there is any infringement, please contact us and we will address it immediately.